dagibbins186/School_District_Analysis/README.md

 # Executive Summary
 \
 The evaluation ranked students' overall performance by the top 5 schools.
 Initially, Cabrera High School (1) and Thomas High School (2) demonstrated the top marks for both reading and math.
 However, evidence of academic dishonesty came to light for Thomas High School's ninth graders.
 As a result, a second analysis removed this problematic data, and replaced the reading and math scores with "not a number value" (NaN).
 Griffin High School assumed the second-place-ranking afterward.
 The cheating scandel nominally affected the district's performance.
 Reading, math, and overall scores dropped about 1% to 74%, 86% and 64% respectively when the Thomas High School-9th grade-scores were excluded.

+Thomas High School is a charter school with about 1,635 students and a budget of $1,043,130.
+Its % of students passing math (93.27%), reading (97.31%) and overall marks (90.95%) dropped 26.36%, 30.4% and 25.87% to 66.91%, 69.66%, 65.08%.
+Even though only 461 student scores switched to NaN, it greatly affected Thomas High School's profile as well as the profiles of schools it falls into: Charter Schools, Medium Size Schools, and Schools with $630-644 per Pupil-Spending.
+Per the school district's request, this report focuses on the ways that Thomas High School situation affects district-outcomes.
 # Results
 \
 **Overall Performance by Schools**